 Now you can see the newly created Talend Global Context group.
 Right-click on it allows you to edit or delete that group.

-First, right-click on the Db Connections and choose the Create connection from the context menu.
+First, right-click on the Db Connections and choose to Create a connection from the context menu.
 We already explained all the options in Connect Talend to SQL Server article so, please refer to the same.

-Within the second page, we are filling all the details required to connect with AdventureWorksDW 2014.
+Within the second page, we are filling in all the details required to connect with AdventureWorksDW 2014.

 Before clicking the finish button, click on the Export as context button.
 This button is available in many places, and wherever you click, it will help you export all the values to a context group.

 Clicking on the Export as context button opens the following window.
 Please select Create a new repository context for creating a Talend global context group.
 You can choose the second option to reuse the existing one.

 Please assign a unique name for this Talend context group.